 Thus the individual himself becomes a king-pin of the Community.
 Its legal order directly affects his daily life to an ever-increasing extent.
 It accords him rights and imposes on him duties, so that as both a citizen of his State and a subject of the Community he is governed by a hierarchy of legal orders - a phenomenon familiar from federal constitutions.
 Community law also defines the relationship between the Community and the Member States.
 The Member States must take all appropriate measures to ensure fulfilment of the obligations arising out of the treaties or resulting from action taken by the institutions of the Community.
-They must facilitate the achievement of the Objectives of the treaties (see the similar wording on these points of Article 5 EEC Treaty, Article 192 Euratom Treaty and Article 86 ECSC Treaty).
+They must facilitate the achievement of the Community's tasks and abstain from any measure which could jeopardize the attainment of the objectives of the treaties (see the similar wording on these points of Article 5 EEC Treaty, Article 192 Euratom Treaty and Article 86 ECSC Treaty).